 In the room where dinner’s planned

-I might get filled with water
+I would get filled with water

 If you wash dishes by hand